Asking Fast Radio Bursts for More than Reionization History: EoR Simulation Using grizzly

-All the analyses presented above are independent of the distribution of FRBs in a LC box.
-There are various factors that make the distribution of FRBs non-uniform in the sky-plane and across redshift.
-We repeat the analysis for the {\sc grizzly} simulated LCs considering a realistic redshift distribution of the sky-averaged number of FRBs.
+All the analyses presented above are independent of the distribution of FRBs in an LC box.
+There are various factors that make the distribution of FRBs nonuniform in the sky plane and across redshift.
+We repeat the analysis for the {\sc grizzly} simulated LCs, considering a realistic redshift distribution of the sky-averaged number of FRBs.
 Following the estimates in \citet{Paz_2021}, we used the cumulative observable redshift distribution as shown in Figure \ref{fig:frb_dist}.
 To make our estimates more realistic, we also consider the FRBs to be correlated with the overdensities in our matter density LC.
-This is well motivated because the overdense regions are the places which can host radiation sources and therefore also FRBs.
-Ideally, one should correlate the FRBs with the halo field which is precisely the location of sources.
+This is well motivated because the overdense regions are the places that can host radiation sources and therefore also FRBs.
+Ideally, one should correlate the FRBs with the halo field, which is precisely the location of sources.
 However, here we lack the exact halo locations and instead use the matter overdensity peaks as a proxy.
 We denote by $N_{\rm FRB}^{\rm tot}$ the total number of FRBs observed in the range $6\leq z\leq 15$.
-We divide the whole EoR redshift range ($z=6$ to $15$) into bins of $\Delta z = 0.5$ and estimate the number of FRBs per bin according to the distribution (Figure \ref{fig:frb_dist}) for a given $N_{\rm FRB}^{\rm tot}$.
-For each bin, we randomly pick up the grid points which are biased by the high-dense regions.
+We divide the whole EoR redshift range ($z=6 - 15$) into bins of $\Delta z = 0.5$ and estimate the number of FRBs per bin according to the distribution (Figure \ref{fig:frb_dist}) for a given $N_{\rm FRB}^{\rm tot}$.
+For each bin, we randomly pick the grid points that are biased by the high-density regions.
 We finally use those grid points to estimate the average ${\rm DM}$ and corresponding dispersion for all the redshift bins.

 Our main findings in Figure \ref{fig:DM_margin_Nfrb} depict the minimum number of total FRBs required to distinguish between the three different reionization histories.
 In every panel, the solid lines denote the ensemble mean of the sky-averaged ${\rm DM}$ varies as a function of $N_{\rm FRB}^{\rm tot}$.
 We compute the $\overline{\rm DM}$ from a random sample of $N_{\rm FRB}^{\rm tot}$ distributed across the EoR redshift range.
 Later, we consider $1000$ such independent realizations of the distribution of $N_{\rm FRB}^{\rm tot}$ to compute the ensemble mean $\langle \overline{\rm DM}\rangle$ and the $3\sigma$ cosmic variance as shown by the shaded regions around the lines.
 Figure \ref{fig:DM_margin_Nfrb} shows $\langle \overline{\rm DM}(z_{\rm mid})\rangle$ corresponding to $z_{\rm mid}$ for the individual histories.
 This inherently assumes that we have redshift information about the FRBs (within an uncertainty of $\Delta z = 0.5$).
 However, if we drop this assumption and just assume that the FRB observed is somewhere within the duration of EoR, we can compute the marginalized sky-averaged DM defined as